tgnemecek/core-website/src/collections/events/2022-03-26-really-fast-ways-to-slow-down.md

   Please register in advance for this meeting, as we will limit the seats for this event

-  When: Jun 14, 2022 12:00 PM Eastern Time (US and Canada)
+  When: Tuesday, Jun 14, 2022 at 12:00 PM Eastern Time (US and Canada)

-  To register, go to: [https://us02web.zoom.us/meeting/register/tZIud--trTIrHtPO64CvB1PyG5rAijPKlXBH ](https://us02web.zoom.us/meeting/register/tZIud--trTIrHtPO64CvB1PyG5rAijPKlXBH)
+  To register, go to: [https://us02web.zoom.us/meeting/register/tZ0qcuqrpzspEtGHynOrgRfp6HyUNY8GjZZw ](https://us02web.zoom.us/meeting/register/tZ0qcuqrpzspEtGHynOrgRfp6HyUNY8GjZZw)[](https://us02web.zoom.us/meeting/register/tZIud--trTIrHtPO64CvB1PyG5rAijPKlXBH)

   After registering, you will receive a confirmation email containing information about joining the meeting.